Who Are the UFC Commentators? | Simply Explained

 The combination of Rogan and DC almost always results in pure comedy.

-The UFC, Dana White, and Joe Rogan are always thought of synonymously and rightly so, as they are some of the few people that have been at the company for all of these years.
+The UFC, Dana White, and Joe Rogan are always thought of when the term 'UFC' is mentioned and rightly so, as they are some of the few people that have been at the company for all of these years.